 Early Literacy in Everyday Places: The Park

-Not all nature play has to be done at a park or hiking trail.
-You can incorporate elements of nature into your everyday routines this summer:
+Not all nature play is on a hiking trail.
+You can incorporate elements of nature into your everyday routines:

-- See: Talk about the trees, the plants and the animals and insects you see at the park.
+- See: Talk about the trees, plants, animals, and insects you see at the park.
 Walk down a path with your eyes closed, then again with them open.
 How is it different?

 - Hear: Close your eyes and listen to the sound around you.
 What do you hear?
 Who or what is making noise?
 The other children, cars, birds, etc. Try to mimic the sounds that you hear around you.

-- Touch: What is the different between sand and tanbark?
+- Touch: What is the difference between sand and tanbark?
 Make marks in the sand using a stick or twig.
 Make piles out of the tanbark.

 Books to Share